 Dental Crowns and Bridges

+At Blue Stone Hills Dentistry, we offer dental crowns and bridges.
 Even with excellent dental care and hygiene, not every tooth lasts forever.
 Large older fillings, fractures, decay above and below the gum line, as well as many other factors can cause teeth to break down over time.
 Sometimes this deterioration can be repaired with fillings but when breakdown is more severe, Dr. Curtin or Dr. Janowski may recommend a dental crown or bridge.

 What is a dental crown?

 A dental crown essentially is a porcelain or porcelain and metal cap that fits on top of prepared sound tooth structure.
 A well-made crown should look and function like a natural tooth.
-Crown life-spans vary based on a number of factors, but it's not unusual for a crown to last several years or even a decade or longer.
-Crowns can help teeth that have broken or been undermined by larger fillings, trauma, or decay.
+Crown life-spans vary based on a number of factors, but it’s not unusual for a crown to last several years or even a decade or longer.
+Dental crowns can help teeth that have broken or been undermined by larger fillings, trauma, or decay.

 What is a dental bridge?

-Bridges are similar to crowns in that they rely on sound, health tooth structure (or sometimes multiple implants) but in the case of bridges, tooth or more teeth are prepared to support a space where a tooth or multiple teeth are missing.
+Bridges are similar to dental crowns in that they rely on sound, health tooth structure (or sometimes multiple implants) but in the case of bridges, tooth or more teeth are prepared to support a space where a tooth or multiple teeth are missing.
 Both bridges and crowns are placed with a strong dental cement (they are not removable like dentures or partial dentures).
-For many people who aren't a candidate for a dental implant to replace a missing tooth, a dental bridge many times can be a suitable alternative.
+For many people who aren’t a candidate for a dental implant to replace a missing tooth, a dental bridge many times can be a suitable alternative.

 How are dental crowns or bridges made?

 Dr. Janowski and Dr. Curtin both have significant experience in crown and bridge fabrication and have also attended multiple additional dental courses in perfecting the process.
-They have completed hundreds of long-lasting crowns for their patients over the years, and you can be rest assured they will do everything possible to make your appointment efficient, pain-free, and easy.
+They have completed hundreds of long-lasting dental crowns for their patients over the years, and you can be rest assured they will do everything possible to make your appointment efficient, pain-free, and easy.

 Most bridge or crown appointments begin with our doctors numbing the teeth and tissue that they’ll be treating.
 The teeth are then prepared and eradicated of any decay, undermined or fractured tooth structure, or diseased gingival tissue.
 Once only healthy tooth structure remains, our doctors in most cases will replace lost tooth structure with a large tooth colored filling, called a build-up.
 Build-ups give teeth that have fractured or suffered from substantial decay more structure and stability to support the eventual crown or bridge.